I Wanna B with U

-"I Wanna B with U" is a song by German Eurodance band Fun Factory, released on 18 April 1995 by various labels as the first single from the band's second album, Fun-Tastic (1995).
-The song was written by Steve Bender, Toni Cottura and Rodney Hardison.
+"I Wanna B with U" is a song by German Eurodance band Fun Factory, released on 18 April 1995, by various labels, as the first single from the band's second album, Fun-Tastic (1995).
+The song was written by Zoltan Bender, Toni Cottura and Rodney Hardison.
 It was a top-10 hit in Canada, while in Europe, it was a top-20 hit in Austria (18), Finland (12) and Germany (11).
-In the US, "I Wanna B with U" peaked at number 45 on the Billboard Hot 100 and number ten on the Billboard Hot Dance Club Play chart.
-It remains one of their most successful songs and is also their biggest hit in the US.
-The accompanying music video was directed by Frank Paul Husmann-Labusga, featuring the band performing at a garden party, and produced by Music In Motion GmbH.
+In the US, "I Wanna B with U" peaked at numbers 45 and 34 on the Billboard Hot 100 and Cash Box Top 100, and number ten on the Billboard Hot Dance Club Play chart.
+It remains one of their most successful songs and their biggest hit in the US.
 The track was released with remixes by Mousse T, Sequential One and Simon Harris.